imiskolee/litejob/README.md

 ### LiteJob

-A Golang Task Dispatch.
+A Fast & Safely Golang Task Dispatch.

 ### Features

-* more storage engine supported
+* more storage engine support
     1. Redis(storage job list with redis list)
     2. Sqlite(storage job list with a table)
     3. Memory(storage job list with a memory map)